Fetching Data

 The data object conforms to QueryResultData:

 Use cell.text ??
-String(cell.data) for display — text is present when number formatting is configured, otherwise fall back to data.
+String(cell.data) for display — text is present when a formatter is declared, otherwise fall back to data.

 Results always order columns as [...dimensions, ...measures], regardless of the order keys appear in your dataOptions.
 For a plugin with category (dimension) and value (measure):